 Vitamin E

-Vitamin E has antioxidant and anti-inflammatory properties that could help the skin.
+Vitamin E has antioxidant20 and anti-inflammatory properties that could help the skin.
 People reach for topical vitamin E products for skin regeneration and healing, but maintaining optimal levels in your body is also important.

 Myo-inositol

 Myo-inositol is a supplement that I often use, especially with people with acne and PCOS.
 Acne is so common with PCOS because of the excess androgen production that leads to inflammation and hormonal imbalances.
-Myo-inositol can help by reducing androgen production (reducing sebum production) and increasing insulin sensitivity.
+Myo-inositol23 can help by reducing androgen production (reducing sebum production) and increasing insulin sensitivity.

 Myo-inositol is a nutrient that's closely related to the B-vitamins.
-It's found in many foods like fruits, grains, beans, and nuts, but usually in small amounts, so supplementation may be necessary to reach therapeutic levels.
+It's found in many foods24 like fruits, grains, beans, and nuts, but usually in small amounts, so supplementation may be necessary to reach therapeutic levels.

 Typical dosage is 2,000 mg once to twice daily, but your provider may recommend a different dose based on your needs.